tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/user.md

 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A user field value consists of its `value` property which holds a reference to a user.
 A user has the properties `user_id` (unique ID), `name` (the username), `org_Id` (ID of the user's organization) and others.
-A `SINGLE_USER` field value holds at most one user reference while a `MULTI_USER` field value can hold multiple user references.
+A `single_user` field value holds at most one user reference while a `multi_user` field value can hold multiple user references.

 ## Record creation

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A user field value can be created as part of a record creation.
-Here is an example request body for creating a record with a value for the "Supervisor" field with ID 2, type `SINGLE_USER` and external ID `supervisor` and a value for the "Interviewed by" field with ID 3, type `MULTI_USER` and external ID `interviewed_by`:
+Here is an example request body for creating a record with a value for the "Supervisor" field with ID 2, type `single_user` and external ID `supervisor` and a value for the "Interviewed by" field with ID 3, type `multi_user` and external ID `interviewed_by`:

 <Tabs defaultValue="curl">